 - The foot reminds me a bit of my beloved Montecristo Compay 95 Aniversario Salomones II.

 - Not only are the bands difficult to photograph, questionable looking and not the cleanest in terms of application, but they also are glued together, which is interesting.

 - The next q d’etat is supposed to be announced at ProCigar 2012, which is also the formal opening of the Quesada’s new factory.

 - Construction was okay.
 It never went out, but the burn was hardly straight.
 Ash held on, draw was a bit open.
 Perhaps most importantly, all three Quesada Molotovs I’ve smoked have been nearly identical in their construction.

 - Strength is medium plus at the strongest point, although body is rather full.

 - All three burned at nearly the same rate, very very slow.
-Final Smoking Time was 1 Hour 45 Minutes.
+Final Smoking Time was one hour and 45 minutes.

 - If you would like to purchase some, site sponsor Atlantic Cigar has them for sale here.

 I previously have proclaimed that 2012 was going to be a rather important year for Quesada.
 While the Molotov is definitely is a much different direction than the products that have come from Quesada, I'm not necessarily the largest fan of it.
 The in your face nature of the flavor profile is interesting, but for me, it doesn't work.
 Still, this is a cigar that many will enjoy and I imagine most will enjoy more than me.
 Yet my largest gripe has to do with the burn rate, which for me is just too slow.
 A good cigar, but one that makes me want to try the upcoming two sizes of q d'etat more than returning to another Molotov.